-The term 'Loan Discount Rate' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Loan Discount Rate' is included in the Banking edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 The Loan Discount Rate refers to an interest rate which commercial banks and various other financial institutions pay on loans they take from the discount window of their regional branch of the Federal Reserve Bank.
 It can also pertain to the discounted cash flow or DCF analysis interest rate.
 This rate would set the current value of all future cash flows.

 Where the DCF analysis is concerned, the discount rate considers more than simply the time value of money.
 It also factors in the insecure future cash flows.
 The higher a future uncertainty risk may be for the uncertain cash flows, the higher the discount rate will prove to be.
 There is also a third meaning to the discount rate term.
 This is the rate which insurance companies and pension plans utilize to discount their liabilities.
 In general, the first definition above is the primary one for this phrase, and the one we will mostly consider in greater detail throughout this article.

 The Federal Reserve is the government institution tasked with setting and administering the primary interest rates which the Federal Reserve banks set.
 It is not the market that sets these rates.
 The Fed offers these loans via its discount window as a lender of last resort to its member financial institutions when they are in trouble.
 This window became extremely popular back in the end of 2007 and 2008 when the national economic and financial situation in the U.S. declined dramatically almost overnight.